-1. By entering the competition you are agreeing to these competition rules which apply to your participation in the competition.
+- By entering the competition you agree to these competition rules which apply to your participation in the competition.

-2. The competition is being run by Bournemouth University Higher Education Corporation (“BU”/”‘we”/ “us’”/ “our”) of Poole House, Talbot Campus, Fern Barrow, Poole BH12 5BB via its International VFX Hub.
+- The competition is being run by Bournemouth University Higher Education Corporation (“BU”/ “we”/ “us’”/ “our”) of Poole House, Talbot Campus, Fern Barrow, Poole BH12 5BB.

-3. The closing date for application to enter the competition is 25 May 2017 12 noon and entries received after that date and time will be considered only in exceptional circumstances at the discretion of BU.
+- The opening date for application to enter the competition is 13 January 2020 09.00 and the closing date is 23 March 2020 12 noon and entries received after that date and time will be considered only in exceptional circumstances at the discretion of BU.

 Internships or placements undertaken during study will not be construed as “relevant work experience” for the purposes of this clause.

-13. If you are found to not to meet the criteria, BU reserves the right to disqualify you, or take such other steps it considers appropriate.
-If any team member is disqualified, the whole team will be disqualified unless we in our absolute discretion determine otherwise.
+- If you are found to not to meet the criteria, BU reserves the right to disqualify you, or take such other steps it considers appropriate.

 Application and selection